accessibilitywars/zaw2/content/builds/quickness-condi-berserker.md

 1. {{ skill(id="14505") }} (🏹 4) provides a small CC.
 2. {{ skill(id="30343") }} (Elite) is a strong CC skill.
-3. Use Bow Skills to upkeep DPS when locked out of range.
+3. Use Bow Skills to upkeep adrenaline and DPS when locked out of range.

 ## Video